 Taking a Weight Loss Drug is Not Enough for Healthier Living

-Doctors recommend that weight loss drugs should always be seen as supplements to diet and exercise.
+Doctors recommend that weight loss drugs should always be considered supplements to diet and exercise.
 The American Heart Association, Obesity Society, and the American College of Cardiology agree.

-Steven R. Peikin in his book The Complete Book of Diet Drugs: Everything You Need to Know About Today’s Weight Loss Products said it well when he wrote, “While drugs will make it much easier to reduce the number of calories in the diet by suppressing appetite and reducing food cravings, or by preventing dietary fat absorption, they will not do all the work necessary to lose weight successfully and permanently.”
-Peikin points to the three components necessary for weight loss and control, which are “A sensible eating plan, an exercise program, and behavior modification.”
+Steven R. Peikin, in his book The Complete Book of Diet Drugs: Everything You Need to Know About Today’s Weight Loss Products, said it well when he wrote, “While drugs will make it much easier to reduce the number of calories in the diet by suppressing appetite and reducing food cravings, or by preventing dietary fat absorption, they will not do all the work necessary to lose weight successfully and permanently.”
+Peikin points to the three components necessary for weight loss and control: “A sensible eating plan, an exercise program, and behavior modification.”

 The book Weight-Loss Drugs by Suellen May and D.J.
-Triggle goes a bit further.
-“Despite the efficacy of weight-loss drugs, the likelihood of losing significant weight without also increasing exercise or making dietary changes is unlikely.
-For this reason, patients should always incorporate at least some form of exercise and dieting as part of their weight loss plan.”
+Triggle goes further.
+“Despite the efficacy of weight-loss drugs, the likelihood of losing significant weight without increasing exercise or making dietary changes is unlikely.
+For this reason, patients should always incorporate some form of exercise and dieting as part of their weight loss plan.”

 What are the Side Effects of Diet Drugs?

-In the book The Dangers of Diet Drugs, Christina Gatti, Christina McMahon, and Hal Macovitz wrote, “Whenever someone takes a medication or dietary supplement, he or she runs the risk of experiencing adverse side effects.
+In the book The Dangers of Diet Drugs, Christina Gatti, Christina McMahon, and Hal Macovitz wrote, “Whenever someone takes a medication or dietary supplement, they risk experiencing adverse side effects.
 The body may suffer a reaction to the drug or supplement, or the drug may interact dangerously with other drugs, supplements, or food that the person has consumed.
 Mild adverse reactions to diet drugs and weight-loss dietary supplements have included dizziness, headaches, nausea, and mood changes.
-More dangerous and even deadly reactions to these substances are increased blood pressure, heart attack, stroke, seizures, and kidney or liver failure.”
+More dangerous and deadly reactions to these substances are increased blood pressure, heart attack, stroke, seizures, and kidney or liver failure.”